OmniTrade/coin_price/README.md

 =========

-CoinPrice fetch cryptocurrency latest prices from a source API and cache results into Redis or local memory.
+CoinPrice fetch cryptocurrency latest prices from a source API and cache results into an in-memory hash or into Redis.
 Price values are returned as BigDecimal and timestamps as Integer Unix time.

 __NOTE__: CoinMarketCap is currently set as the default price Source API, but CoinPrice is extensible by adding more Sources.